Subcutaneous Transmitter (A3049)

 Description

-The A3049 amplifier can provide gain of ×100 for frequencies up to 620 Hz.
-The logic may be programmed to sample at 64, 128, 256, 512, 1024, or 2048 SPS.
-The low-pass filter may be configured for a corner frequency of 20 Hz, 40 Hz, 80 Hz, 160 Hz, 320 Hz, or 640 Hz.
-The input high-pass filter provides a corner frequency of 0.16 Hz, but may be removed to give gain all the way down to 0.0 Hz.
-All versions of the A3049 are equipped with 0.7-mm diameter red and blue leads, and a clear-coated loop antenna.
-The length of the leads, the battery loaded next to the circuit, the operating life, the termination of the leads, the sample rate, the gain of the amplifier, and the bandwidth of the amplifier all vary from one version to the next.
+The A3049 amplifier can be configured to provide gain of anywhere from ×10 to ×100.
+The low-pass filter can be configured for a corner frequency of 20 Hz, 40 Hz, 80 Hz, 160 Hz, 320 Hz, or 640 Hz.
+The high-pass filter on the amplifier input can be configured to provide a corner frequency of 0.2 Hz or 2 Hz, but can also be removed entirely, so as to provide gain all the way down to 0.0 Hz (DC).
+The logic may be programmed to sample at 64, 128, 256, 512, 1024, or 2048 SPS, so as to suite the corner frequency of the low-pass filter.
+The standard leads we use with the A3049 are our 0.7-mm diameter colored, silicone-insulated, stainless steel helical leads, along wiht a clear, silicone-insulated, stranded-steel loop antenna.
+The length of the leads, the battery loaded next to the circuit, the operating life, the termination of the leads, the sample rate, the gain of the amplifier, and the bandwidth of the amplifier all vary from one version to the next, depending upon the configuration.

 Figure: Subcutaneous Transmitter A3049E.
 This specimin is equipped with 130-mm leads and A-Coil terminations on each lead.